 - stomach pain

-More severe Narcan side effects occur rarely and mostly under special circumstances such as a specific route of administration, interaction with other medicines, and a person’s medical conditions that are unrelated to the overdose.
+More severe Narcan side effects occur rarely and mostly under special circumstances such as a specific route of administration, interaction with other drugs, and a person’s medical conditions that are unrelated to the overdose.
+For instance, side effects of this drug injection might include inflammation or infection of the injection site, which do not occur when a patient uses its nasal spray.
+Therefore, you need to know this information.

 Severe side effects of naloxone may include: